Part 1: Questions

 The day was clouding over as Jolene, Sasha, Kari, and Tomas ventured back out.

 Jolene struck a significantly less urgent pace this time as she followed Sasha’s directions.
-At the statue, they walked around it to go straight across the little square and continue onto a road which sloped gently downward.
-At the end of the first block, where the street on their right dove steeply downhill, a blast of chilly wind mussed their hair and caused Jolene’s cloak to billow.
+At the statue, they walked around it to go straight across the little square and continue onto a road which sloped gently upward.
+At the end of the first block, where the street on their right dove steeply downward, a blast of chilly wind mussed their hair and caused Jolene’s cloak to billow.
 Sasha pulled her coat tighter around herself.

 Tomas looked up at the grey sky.
 “D’you think it’ll snow?”